What is PDF/A?

 How is PDF/A different from PDF?

-PDF/A, as a subset of PDF format, firmly defines that all content and presentation of a document must be designed to ensure a self-sustaining presentation of the document independent of PDF viewers.
+PDF/A, as a subset of the PDF format, strictly defines that all content and layout of a document must be created to ensure a self-contained presentation of the document, independent of PDF viewers.

-- prescribes the presentation attributes of the document that must be built into it - fonts, color profiles, etc.
+- defines the presentation attributes of the document that must be included in it - fonts, color profiles, etc.

-- prescribes contents that must not be embedded in the document - codes, rich contents, references to external content, encryption, etc.
+- defines content that must not be embedded in the document - code, rich content, references to external content, encryption, etc.

 How to convert PDF to PDF/A?

-If you are already a Premium user, you can easily convert PDF to PDF/A online by using our newly available PDF to PDF/A tool.
+If you are already a Premium user, you can easily convert PDF to PDF/A online by using our new PDF to PDF/A tool.

 If not, Go Premium!
 PDF2Go offers you convenient and efficient PDF conversion solutions!